top of page

 Our Foundation

-The mission of the Bachmann-Bupp Syndrome Foundation is to advance medical and scientific research related to Bachmann-Bupp Syndrome and related disorders, with the goal of finding a cure or treatments that will improve the lives of those affected.
+BBF's mission is to advance medical and scientific research related to Bachmann-Bupp Syndrome and related disorders, with the goal of finding a cure or treatments that will improve the lives of those affected.
 We strive to connect our rare community and provide support to our SBB families.

 Bachmann-Bupp syndrome (BABS) is a rare genetic disorder caused by gain-of-function changes (pathogenic variants or mutations) in the ODC1 gene.
 Affected individuals have a distinctive type of hair loss (alopecia), global developmental delay, low muscle tone (hypotonia), nonspecific abnormal physical characteristics (dysmorphic features) and behavioral abnormalities.
 There is no cure for the disorder, but research is underway to better understand and treat this disease.
 Current treatment is aimed at the specific symptoms present in each individual.